aidanharris/LEMP-SaltStack/README.md

 #### Creating a project

-You can create a new project using the `symfony new project_name`
+You can create a new project using `symfony new project_name`

 In addition to the above there is also a sample salt state located in the [salt/roots/symfony](https://github.com/aidanharris/LEMP-SaltStack/blob/symfony/salt/roots/symfony) directory (See: [sample_project.sls](https://github.com/aidanharris/LEMP-SaltStack/blob/symfony/salt/roots/symfony/sample_project.sls))